codeplaysoftware/portDNN/README.md

-# SYCL-DNN Readme {#mainpage}
+# The SYCL-DNN neural network acceleration library

-## Introduction

-This is the README document for SYCL-DNN, a library implementing various neural network algorithms, written using the SYCL API.
+SYCL-DNN is a library implementing various neural network algorithms written using the SYCL API, developed by Codeplay Software.

-## Contents
+## Project layout

 * bench/
     - Some benchmarks, used to track the performance of SYCL-DNN.